 |Swiss Super League||1.5|

-So here we check out the 10 current leaders for this season’s Golden Shoe using only players from a top-five European league.
+So here Ronaldo.com checks out the final rankings for this season’s Golden Shoe using only players from a top-five European league.

 The Villarreal striker has proved last season was no fluke by enjoying another prolific campaign this term.

-Moreno has been a key factor behind Villarreal’s bid for a top-six finish and could be set for a top-three finish in the La Liga goal charts.
+Moreno has been a key factor behind Villarreal’s bid for a top-six finish and has bagged a top-three finish in the La Liga goal charts.

 The former AC Milan striker completed a permanent €3m transfer to Eintracht Frankfurt in September and has repaid the club’s faith by enjoying an impressive second season in the Bundesliga.

-Only Robert Lewandowski has scored more goals than Silva in the German top-flight.
+Only Robert Lewandowski scored more goals than Silva in the German top-flight.

-After narrowly missing out on a first Capocannoniere award and a fifth European Golden Shoe, Ronaldo has entered his third campaign with Juventus more determined than ever.
+After narrowly missing out on a first Capocannoniere award and a fifth European Golden Shoe, Cristiano Ronaldo entered his third campaign with Juventus more determined than ever.

 The six-time Ballon d’Or winner’s resurgence continues following a lackluster start to the campaign.
-He has rediscovered his best form since the turn of the year and has proved key in Barcelona’s comeback in the La Liga title battle.
+He has rediscovered his best form since the turn of the year and was key in Barcelona’s comeback in the La Liga title battle.

-Lewandowski is determined to win a first European Golden Shoe after narrowly missing out to Ciro Immobile last season.
+Lewandowski has won his first European Golden Shoe after narrowly missing out to Ciro Immobile last season.